grilojr09br/l2-educa/RAILWAY_DEPLOYMENT_GUIDE.md

    - **anon/public** key → `SUPABASE_ANON_KEY`
    - **service_role** key → `SUPABASE_SERVICE_ROLE_KEY`

+#### **IMPORTANT: Production Domain Configuration**
+- `FRONTEND_URL` must be set to `https://silviosuperandolimites.com.br/l2`
+- **Note the `/l2` path** - this matches your deployment subdirectory
+- This is critical for email confirmation links to work correctly
+- Email links will redirect to this URL after verification

 #### **JWT Secret:**
 Generate a secure random string (min 32 characters):